Audit mode overview

 - OOBE is the default out-of-box experience that allows end users to enter their account information, select language, accept the Microsoft Terms of Service, and set up networking.

-You can configure Windows to boot to audit mode instead.
-In audit mode, you can make additional changes to the Windows installation before you send the computer to a customer or capture the image for reuse in your organization.
-For example, you can install drivers included in a driver package, install applications, or make other updates that require the Windows installation to be running.
-When you use an answer file, Windows processes settings in the auditSystem and auditUser configuration passes.
+- Audit mode allows you to make additional changes to the Windows installation before you send the computer to a customer or capture the image for reuse in your organization.
+You can install drivers included in a driver package, install applications, or make other updates that require the Windows installation to be running.

-If you're running scripts, installers, and diagnostic tools on Windows 10 S in Audit Mode, you may have to enable manufacturing mode for Windows 10 S. See Manufacturing mode for details.
+- If you're running scripts, installers, and diagnostic tools in Audit mode on an S mode image, you may have to enable manufacturing mode.
+See Manufacturing mode for details.